Measuring price impact and information content of trades in a time-varying setting: Empirical analysis

 \subsection{Dataset}

-The dataset we use is composed by two of the most capitalized stocks of the NASDAQ market, Apple Inc. (AAPL) and Microsoft Corp.
-(MSFT), during the entire month of June 2021 (22 trading days).
-For the analysis we use high-frequency data provided by LOBSTER (lobsterdata.com) which has a very good quality especially for timestamping.
-Table \ref{stats} shows some summary statistics of the quote mid-point return $r_t$ and the trade indicator $x_t$ for the two investigated stocks.
+Our dataset consists of four of the most capitalized stocks in the NASDAQ market, Apple Inc., Microsoft, Amazon, and Alphabeth Inc., during the entire month of June 2021 (22 trading days).
+For the analysis, we use high-frequency data from LOBSTER (lobsterdata.com), which provides very accurate timestamping.
+Table \ref{stats} shows some summary statistics of the quote mid-point return $r_t$ and the trade indicator $x_t$ for the four investigated stocks.
+The stocks have different microstructural characteristics.
+As we can see from the (inverse) prices' values, we have two large tick stocks (AAPL and MSFT) and two small tick stocks (AMZN and GOOG).
+We select these stocks to analyze how tick size affects the estimated price impact and the information content of stock trades.
+The chosen stocks also allow us to investigate the effect of trading activity on the price impact.
+Table \ref{stats} shows that the average duration (in seconds) is shorter for AAPL and MSFT than for AMZN and GOOG.
+For our analysis, we report results for the MSFT and AMZN tickers~\footnote{Results for AAPL and GOOG are available upon request.}.